astrohart/xyLOGIX.Core.Extensions.VS2019/xyLOGIX.Core.Extensions/README.md

 ##### Returns

-The `word` if it is not plural; otherwise, a string containing the plural version of the `word`.
+The `word` if it is already plural; otherwise, a [String](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.String 'System.String') containing the plural version of the
+`word`.

 ##### Parameters